 Tag Archives: awards show announcements

-Anime NYC and Japan Society Announce Nominations For The American Manga Awards
+Anime NYC and Japan Society Announce Winners of the Second Annual American Manga Awards

 awards show logos, american manga awards, american manga awards logo